lukastk/maths-notes/misc/density-dependence of contact matrix.md

-### Simple method to estimate density-dependence of local contact matrices
+### Simple/simplistic method to estimate density-dependence of local contact matrices

 Let $C_{ij}$ be the national contact matrix for the UK.
 Let $\ell=1,\dots,L$ be an index over all geographical locations of the UK.
 We assume that at location $\ell$, the local contact matrix $C^\ell_{ij}$ scales as